Connect with a certified trainer for free

 Most cases of gluteal tendonitis will resolve with home care.
 But if your pain persists and you have other symptoms, such as radiating pain and numbness, you should make an appointment to see your doctor.
 At your visit, your doctor may ask about your injury, the sports you play, and if you have had previous injuries to your hip.
 This information will help your doctor make a diagnosis.

 Your doctor will conduct a physical examination, looking for signs of loss of range of motion, muscle tightness or weakness, and tenderness.
-Diagnostic tests, such as an ultrasound scan or MRI, may be ordered to help evaluate the extent of your injury and rule out other conditions.
+Diagnostic tests, such as an ultrasound scan or MRI, may be ordered to help evaluate the extent of your hip tendon pain and rule out other conditions.

 Non-operative treatment